Bumble Inc. Company News: Berger Montague Investigates Securities Fraud Allegations Against Bumble, Inc. (BMBL); Lead Plaintiff Deadline is March 25, 2022

-If you purchased Bumble securities during the Class Period, would like to discuss Berger Montague's investigation, or have questions concerning your rights or interests, please contact attorneys Andrew Abramowitz at aabramowitz@bm.net or (215) 875-3015, or Michael Dell'Angelo at mdellangelo@bm.net or (215) 875-3080.
+If you purchased Bumble securities during the Class Period, would like to discuss Berger Montague's investigation, or have questions concerning your rights or interests, please contact attorneys Andrew Abramowitz at aabramowitz@bm.net or (215) 875-3015, or Michael Dell'Angelo at mdellangelo@bm.net or (215) 875-3080 or visit: https://bergermontague.com/cases/berger-montague-investigates-securities-fraud-against-bumble-inc/.

 Whistleblowers: Anyone with non-public information regarding Bumble is encouraged to confidentially assist Berger Montague's investigation or take advantage of the SEC Whistleblower program.
 Under this program, whistleblowers who provide original information may receive rewards totaling up to thirty percent (30%) of recoveries obtained by the SEC.
 For more information, contact us.